FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_firewallSettings/r_st_firewallRules/r_st_protocol_rules.md

    </tbody>
 </table>

-For a streaming deployment with one <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge and one <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server there is no load balancer, so substitute the real IP address of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge for the IP address of the load balancer in the Group Destination column for rules 1 through 13.
+For a streaming deployment with one {{< SecureTransport/componentshortname  >}} Edge and one {{< SecureTransport/componentshortname  >}} Server there is no load balancer, so substitute the real IP address of the {{< SecureTransport/componentshortname  >}} Edge for the IP address of the load balancer in the Group Destination column for rules 1 through 13.

 For outbound AS2 transfers or asynchronous MDN receipts for inbound AS2 transfers, define outbound rules for ports 10080 and 10443.
-If the AS2 listener is on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and an SOCKS5 proxy is on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge, define these rules on the firewall between the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge and the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
-Otherwise, define these rules on the firewall between the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge and the Internet.
+If the AS2 listener is on the {{< SecureTransport/componentshortname  >}} Server and an SOCKS5 proxy is on the {{< SecureTransport/componentshortname  >}} Edge, define these rules on the firewall between the {{< SecureTransport/componentshortname  >}} Edge and the {{< SecureTransport/componentshortname  >}} Server.
+Otherwise, define these rules on the firewall between the {{< SecureTransport/componentshortname  >}} Edge and the Internet.

-For internal users to upload or download files to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, they must log into the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server directly using HTTP(S) or FTP(S).
-So those ports from the secure network to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server must be open.
+For internal users to upload or download files to {{< SecureTransport/componentshortname  >}}, they must log into the {{< SecureTransport/componentshortname  >}} Server directly using HTTP(S) or FTP(S).
+So those ports from the secure network to the {{< SecureTransport/componentshortname  >}} Server must be open.
 In some installations, access is only through a proxy.
 In this case secure network requires access to the Proxy server.

 Both FTP and FTPS use port 20 for the data channel in active mode.
 If preferred, you can define a passive-port range instead, and set up a similar rule for that range of ports.
 Both FTP and FTPS use port 21 for the control channel.
 For more details, see <a href="../../../c_st_troubleshootcommonproblems/t_st_ftpdoesnotworkthroughfirewall/c_st_passive_port_range_is_not_defined_in_firewall#Appendix_Troubleshooting_4259246568_1028083" class="MCXref xref">Passive port range is not defined in the firewall</a>.